chrisjackson-pellicle/PAV/README.md

 - Performs initial annotation on original sequences
 - Linearises genomes upstream of specified gene(s) (default: `psbA`), unless sample is recorded as `linear` in metadata.
 Multiple genes can be specified and will be tried in order until one is found.
 If no specified genes are found in the sequence, no linearisation occurs
 - Re-annotates linearised sequences
+- If Chloë fails to annotate a sample (or sequence for a multi-sequence sample), PAV logs the error and continues processing other samples/sequences
+- Use `--no-filter` to disable Chloë's built-in filtering if you want to retain all annotations regardless of quality

 #### 2. Annotation validation
 - Validates gene annotations against reference data